 Fatigue can be caused by many factors, including:

 - Extended times of play, such as double-headers, long innings or tournament weekends

-- High pitch counts or pitch limits
+- High pitch counts and high leverage situations

-- Playing on multiple teams at the same time of year
+- Playing on multiple teams at the same time

 - Lack of sleep

 Little League has set pitch count guidelines for different age groups under 16.
 "All coaches and parents need to be aware of these guidelines to make sure kids are not being over-utilized, especially when playing on multiple teams or participating in weekend-long tournaments," says Utne.
 Coaches and parents are responsible for making sure that athletes are not at risk for overuse injuries.
 These pitch counts do not include the warm-up throws before games, pitches between innings or the number of throws they take when playing a different position in the field, so awareness is key.